ssemtner/cse15l-lab-reports/labreport2.md

 ## Part 3

-Something that I learned ...
-TODO
+Something that I learned is how to log onto the ieng server.
+Now I know how to use my UCSD account to ssh into ieng6 and access my CSE 15L course specific workspace.